LatamLink/latamlink.io/docs/accounts-permissions.md

 ## Accounts

-An account on EOSIO is a legible name for humans that get stored in the blockchain.
-Could be property of and individual or group of individuals depending of the configuration of the permits.
-Is required an account to transfer or send whatever valid transaction to the blockchain.
+An account on EOSIO is a legible name for humans that get stored on the blockchain.
+An account can belong to an individual or group of individuals depending on the permissions configuration.
+An account is required in order to execute any transaction on the blockchain.

 The account name must comply with certain requirements: characters from `a` to `z` in lower case, numbers from `1` to `5` and have 12 characters length.
 E. g. `latamlink12`.

+## Permissions

+EOSIO allows to create custom hierarchical permissions that stem from the owner permission.
+This allows finer control over action authorizations.
+It also strengthens security in case the active permission gets compromised.

+Any given account can define a mapping between any of its named permissions and a smart contract or action within that contract.

-## Authorizations and Permissions
+## Authorizations

-The Permissions are arbitrary names used to define the requirements of a transactions sent in name of that permit.
-The permissions can be assigned to the authority about contractual actions.
+Each account's permission can be linked to an authority table used to determine whether a given action authorization can be satisfied

-To get more information about these concepts, go \[accounts and permissions documentation\](https://developers.eos.io/welcome/latest/protocol/accounts_and_permissions).
+To get more information about these concepts, go [accounts and permissions documentation](https://developers.eos.io/welcome/latest/protocol/accounts_and_permissions).

 ## Wallets